 Donors to St. Thomas Aquinas give for many reasons and their generosity has an immense impact on the STA community.
 Our charge is to be good stewards of all donations and contributions, both financial and in-kind, such that our school community can continue to empower its students to grow as learners and leaders.

-Paul C. Marquis, Principal
+Paul C. Marquis, President

-Paul joined the St. Thomas Aquinas Chemistry and Physics faculty in 2016 and was named Principal in 2020.
-He has over 25 years of teaching experience and has held positions in Maine and New Hampshire.
-A highly acclaimed former high school coach, Paul has earned over 200 victories in basketball and 100 wins in soccer.
+Also a highly acclaimed former high school coach, Paul has earned over 200 victories in basketball and 100 wins in soccer.
 He also has successful coaching experiences in baseball, softball and tennis.
 He guided his teams to state, regional and conference championships along with numerous sportsmanship awards.

 Along with noted achievements in bringing innovative new technology into the classroom, Paul has served in the Knights of Columbus as a Deputy Grand Knight and Treasurer.